Salesians of Don Bosco: Organization

 The Salesians of Don Bosco are headed by the Rector Major and the society's general council, while each of the ninety-four geographical provinces is headed by a Provincial.
 These officers serve six-year terms; the Rector Major and the members of the general council are elected by the General Chapter, which meets every six years or upon the death of the Rector Major.
 Each local Salesian community is headed by a superior, called a Rector (or more commonly, "Director"), who is appointed to a three-year term and can be renewed for a second three-year term.

-Since 2014, the Rector Major of the Salesians is the Very Reverend Father Ángel Fernández Artime.
+Since March 2025, Fabio Attard has been rector major.

 Works

 Salesian communities primarily operate shelters for homeless or at-risk youths; schools; technical, vocational, and language instruction centers for youths and adults; and boys' clubs and community centers.
 In some areas they run parish churches.
 Salesians are also active in publishing and other public communication activities, as well as mission work, especially in Asia (Siberia - in the Yakutsk area), Africa, and South America (Yanomami).
 The Salesian Bulletin is now published in fifty-two editions, in thirty languages.

 In 1988, the Salesians branched to create the Salesian Youth Movement.
 Then in the 1990s, the Salesians launched new works in the area of tertiary education, and today have a network of over 58 colleges and universities.
 The official university of the Salesian Society is the Salesian Pontifical University in Rome.